 ALDI is an international company, with thousands of stores worldwide.

 I would call or visit your local store and talk to the manager.
 The manager may not be able to make a decision about providing you a donation, but he or she will be able to provide you with a regional office phone number and address where you can send your request to.
 This way you can get a marketing contact, with a local address to send the request to.

 You will have a better chance to see your request through when you have a way to follow up on it.
 Remember: Follow up is key.

-If you would rather do a “dump and run letter” and are in the United States, your letter can be addressed to the following: ALDI Inc., Attention: Customer Service, 1200 N. Kirk Rd., Batavia, IL 60510.
+If you would rather do a “dump and run letter” and are in the United States, consider addressing your letter to customer service: ALDI Inc., Attention: Customer Service, 1200 N. Kirk Rd., Batavia, IL 60510.

 Sample letter requesting grocery donations tips